Elara6331/site/content/articles/milkv-duo.md

 +++
-title = "Using the Milk-V Duo RISC-V SBC" date = "2023-12-12" summary = "My experience with the Milk-V Duo RISC-V Linux board" tags = ["milk-v", "duo", "risc-v", "zig"]
+title = "Experimenting with the Milk-V Duo RISC-V Single Board Computer" date = "2023-12-12" summary = "My experiments with the Milk-V Duo and how I wrote a Linux GPIO library in Zig" tags = ["milk-v", "duo", "risc-v", "zig"]
 +++